Horse Training Tools—Spurs

 Why Are Spurs Used?

 Spurs are used for two purposes.
 The first is to back up the use of the leg.
 This means that if a lazy or desensitized horse does not respond to the leg, then the spur is employed.
 Many English riders prefer to use a crop instead of spurs for this purpose.

 The other reason spurs are used is to give extremely precise leg aids, particularly in high level reining or dressage.

-A good rider, however, almost never uses spurs and many English riders never even wear them.
+A good rider, however, rarely uses spurs and many English riders never even wear them.

 A Spur-Trained Horse